 A: That's like asking how long it takes to get strong at the gym.
 It depends on consistency.
 Forget the timeline and focus on the feeling.
 Do you feel a shift in your energy the moment you say it?
 That's it working.
 The rest is just reps.

 A: Good.
 Your 'belief' isn't required to start.
-It will transform as you destroy your resistance gremlins and become the feeling of your wish fulfilled.
-Remember, visualize yourself living in the end.
-If you consistently believe it’s not true, you only attract more of this reality.
+It will transform as you destroy your resistance gremlins and become the feeling of your wish fulfilled...
 If you don’t believe in the beginning, the act of saying and feeling the damn thing anyway is the point.
 It's an act of defiance.
 The feeling will catch up to the action, not the other way around.
+For a full, 30-day "proof not belief" experiment, check out A Skeptic's Guide to Giving Affirmations a Real Try.

 A: Hell yes.
 Have a whole goddamn arsenal.
 Use your 'Money' battle cry when you're paying bills and your 'Confidence' sledgehammer before a big meeting.
 Different tools for different gremlins.